Child marriage in Afghanistan: Domestic violence

 Domestic violence in Afghanistan is often exacerbated due to a variety of factors, such as poverty, illiteracy, and narcotics.
-The international NGO Global Rights reports in a 2006 survey that "more than 85% of Afghan women reported that they had experienced physical, sexual, or psychological violence or forced marriage."
+Global Rights reported in a 2006 survey that "more than 85% of Afghan women reported that they had experienced physical, sexual, or psychological violence or forced marriage."
 Adverse health and economic impacts are linked to domestic violence, and studies indicate that approximately 2,000 girls have attempted suicide due to the unbearable conditions they were subject to.
 Even if girls attempt to escape from an abusive relationship, they are accused of running away, which can lead to arrest.
 Because they marry at a young age, girls who are child brides also have less power, which places them in a position where they may lack authority in every-day decisions, and research has shown that in time, they may even justify domestic violence.

 International recommendations

 United Nations Population Fund

 In their chapter "Giving Girls A Chance: An Agenda for Action", the United Nations Population Fund outlined the following strategies for improving the conditions of girls who are most vulnerable to early marriage: